szTheory/nagelfar-tcl-code-formatter/websrc/codecoverage.rst

 ``nagelfar.tcl -markup apa.tcl``

 This reads coverage data from ``apa.tcl_log`` and creates ``apa.tcl_m``.
 The markup file contains markers in blocks that were not run.
+If ``-markupfull`` is used instead, covered code also gets markers but with counts.

 See uncovered parts by comparing original with markup in a graphical diff tool, like `eskil <http://eskil.tcl.tk>`_:

 ``eskil -noparse apa.tcl apa.tcl_m``

+The directory where _i, _log and _m files are stored can be redirected with ``-idir <dir>``.

 Example
 ^^^^^^^